HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="median-emissions-by-cms-2024.png",
   caption="Median emissions by CMS - 2024",
   description="A bar chart showing that the median emissions for Wordpress pages is 0.42 grams of carbon on desktop and 0.38 on mobile.
-For Wix it’s 0.45 on desktop and 0.35 on mobile.
-For Squarespace it’s 0.57 on desktop and 0.5 on mobile.
-For Joomla it’s 0.42 on desktop and 0.39 on mobile.
-For Drupal it’s 0.36 on desktop and 0.33 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=654101809&format=interactive", sheets_gid="790675238", sql_file="cms_bytes_per_type.sql"
+For Wix it's 0.45 on desktop and 0.35 on mobile.
+For Squarespace it's 0.57 on desktop and 0.5 on mobile.
+For Joomla it's 0.42 on desktop and 0.39 on mobile.
+For Drupal it's 0.36 on desktop and 0.33 on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=654101809&format=interactive", sheets_gid="790675238", sql_file="cms_bytes_per_type.sql"